Get an annual AARP membership for only $12. Limited time offer.

 1. Is there a monthly events calendar posted?
 Are the spiritual services on-site?

 2. Does the facility have a space for outdoor recreation?
-If so, make sure that the area looks inviting but is guarded against trespassers.
+If so, ensure the area looks inviting but guarded against trespassers.

 3. Are there transportation schedules for errands and medical appointments?

-4. What social activities, classes, and field trips are facilitated by the staff?
+4. What social activities, classes, and field trips are staff-facilitated?

 5. Is there a crafts room?
 Are there computers and printers?
 Is there a swimming pool?
 What about a convenience shop?